-On November 20, 2018, staff is requesting that City Council conduct the first reading of the ordinance adopting the 2018 International Code Council set of codes, including proposed local amendments.
-The final ordinance will be presented to the City Council for adoption in December 2018.
+City Council conducted the first reading of the proposed ordinance regarding the proposed building code updates on November 20, 2018.
+There were no public speakers at this meeting and no formal comments made by the City Council.
+On December 4, 2018, staff recommends that the City Council pass the ordinance adopting the 2018 International Code Council set of codes, including proposed local amendments.
 Following adoption, the updated codes will become effective for all permits submitted on and after January 1, 2019.